Skip to Content

 Professional Autobiographies

 On some Tuesday nights, HSSP students attend short talks known as Professional Autobiographies.
 These talks are excellent opportunities for you to hear directly from practicing healthcare professionals in an informal, "fireside chat" setting.
-Professional Autobiographies take place four to five times each semester in the Couzens Hall Multipurpose Room.
+Professional Autobiographies take place in the Couzens Hall Multipurpose Room.
 You will learn about speakers' motivations for their career choices, how their interests and experiences influenced their career trajectories, and how their passions influence their work.
 These sessions are also an excellent opportunity for you to connect with professionals who may be able to help or provide valuable advice during your Michigan career.

 Study Groups